fix8/fix8/README.md

 * Fix8 supports standard `FIX4.X` to `FIX5.X` and `FIXT1.X`.
 If you have a custom FIX variant Fix8 can use that too.
 New FIX versions will be supported.

-* Fix8 offers run-time custom fields, message recycling and a meta-data aware test harness.
+* Fix8 offers message recycling and a meta-data aware test harness.
 Incorporates lock free queues, atomics and many other modern techniques.

 * Fix8 contains a built-in unit test framework that's being continually revised and extended.
 Fix8 also has a metadata driven test harness that can be scripted to support captured or canned data playback.